kfirfitousi/arous-style/README.md

 The contact form is using the `nodemailer` package to send a new mail for every submission.
 The mail is sent from the Gmail address mentioned in `NEXT_PUBLIC_EMAIL_ADDRESS`.
 The mail recipient, the subject and the body are configurable in [src/config/index.ts](src/config/index.ts).

-### Product Categories

-Contentful's tags are used to categorize products.
-You can edit these tags in the dashboard (https://app.contentful.com) under `Settings` -> `Tags`.
-The tag name is used as a label for the category.

 # Development